m4c0/ecs-poc/README.md

-# ecs-poc
+# pog

-Proof-of-Concept for a Entity Component System design
+Simple C++ library for a Entity Component System design.

+Why "pog"?
+Originally, this was a Proof-of-Concept in a repo named `ecs-poc`, then the project got enough reusable pogness to be its own reusable library.